-The intention is to ensure drivers travel relatively slowly and cautiously within the local neighbourhood environment, particularly in areas shared with pedestrians Methods may include planting, on-street parking, narrow carriageways, roundabouts, spatial constriction and tight corner radii.
-Intensive traffic calming may be used to restrict vehicles to very low vehicle speeds, and this is generally appropriate only at the end of the roading hierarchy, or in neighbourhood centres.
+The intention is to ensure drivers travel relatively slowly and cautiously within the local neighbourhood environment, particularly in areas shared with pedestrians.
+Methods may include planting, on-street parking, narrow carriageways, roundabouts, spatial constriction and tight corner radii.
+At the end of the roading hierarchy, or in neighbourhood centres, intensive traffic calming may be used to restrict vehicles to very low vehicle speeds.
 Refer to the Code of Practice for Land Development for specific engineering criteria.